ClarkMcGrew/edep-sim/README.md

 edep-sim -g geometry.gdml -o output.root macro-file.mac
 ```

-### GDML Auxiliary Fields
+### GDML Logical Volume Auxiliary Fields

-Several auxiliary fields are parsed to help describe the detector geometry
+Several auxiliary fields are parsed to help describe volumes in the
-and attach more meaning to the GDML description.
-For example, here is a
+detector geometry and attach more meaning to the GDML description.
-simple LAr detector description that is attached as a sensitive detector,
+For example, here is a simple LAr detector description that is
-and has both an electric and a magnetic field.
+attached as a sensitive detector, and has both an electric and a
+magnetic field.

 ```
     <volume name="LArD_lv">